 The hologram finish refracts (separates) sunlight (or any ambient light) into the full spectrum of many individual colors.
 The colors being refracted constantly change and sparkle as the skirt moves through the water.
 The primary colors refracted are pale glimmers of purple, blue, green and chartreuse.
 The holographic colors reflect the present water and light conditions and also provide the illusion of excited baitfish that are "flushing" and emitting color signals.

 Smokey Shad ~ EZ Skirt.
 Another great color pattern designed by Kevin Van Dam.
 Upgraded for 2009 with the trailing baitfish tail strands.
-KVD been on TV using the Smokey Shad color in top tournament competition.
+KVD's been on TV using the Smokey Shad color in top tournament competition.
 Especially in clear water or when fish won't hit standard colors, when fish want a subtle skirt color, that's when KVD goes to the Smokey Shad - and so should you.
 The back is smoke pepper, giving way to smoke with blue hologram sides, a clear white with fine silver glitter on the lower side sections, and a swatch of blood spotted strands for the belly.
 What truly perfects this skirt is the trailing baitfish tail strands in clear with fine, pale purple hologram glitter.

 Texas Craw ~ EZ Skirt.
 New for Bassdozer's Store, but its been a popular and dependable jig color pattern over the years.
 Black back, brown sides and chartreuse belly, all with green metal flake.
 It's a color that bass pro Denny Brauer always uses and recommends for flipping jigs.
 Works great in dirty water or at night.